Melih199/Exp_rob_assignment_1/README.md

 2. **Marker Logic:** The distinctive logic associated with each Aruco marker (11, 12, 13, and 15) provides a systematic approach, ensuring a seamless navigation sequence.
 The markers' roles in instructing the robot to rotate, detect subsequent markers, and reach specific destinations add a layer of intelligence to the navigation process.

-3. **Pseudocode:** The included pseudocode offers a comprehensive and deep insight into the algorithmic underpinnings of the navigation system.
+3. **Flowchart:** The included flowchart offers a comprehensive and deep insight into the algorithmic underpinnings of the navigation system.
 This serves as a valuable resource for understanding the logical flow and procedural steps governing the robot's movements.

 ### Future Improvements: